-Getting a little dirty is the essence of camping, right?
-Long sweaty hikes, plodding through muddy terrain, getting enveloped in campfire smoke, and when you need to wash off you just go for a swim in a lake filled with algae and little critters.
+Getting a little dirty is the essence of camping.
+Long sweaty hikes, plodding through muddy terrain, getting enveloped in campfire smoke, and when you need to wash off, you go for a swim in a lake filled with algae and little critters.

 Best Overall Camping Shower

 If you’re looking for a versatile camp shower that can do everything fairly well, the Advanced Elements 2.5 Gallon Solar Summer Shower might be your best bet.
 It’s a solar shower, so it doesn’t require any propane or batteries, just a few hours of sunlight will warm it up.
 It’s fairly small at 2.5 gallons, so it’s best for one person as it will need to be refilled (and reheated) for the next shower.